URBAN GARDENING CHALLENGES:

 The Israelis are master urban gardeners.
 They’ve perfected the art of making the desert

-Whether or not you live in the desert, the drip irrigation system is worth mastering.
-If you want to grow a lot of food in a cost-effective manner, drip irrigation is a helpful technique that will conserve water and save you money in the process.
+But whether you live in the desert or not, it’s a system worth mastering.
+So if you want to grow a lot of food in a cost-effective way, drip irrigation is a helpful technique that saves water and money in the process.

 3. Avoid Watering Your Crops With Chemically-Treated City Water

-If city water is your only easily available water source, there are a couple of solutions you should consider.
+If city water is your only option, there are a couple of solutions you should consider.
 The first is harvesting rainwater if it is legal to do so in your area.
-The second is implementing a filtration system for filtering the city water that’s available to you.
+The second is using a filtration system for the city water that’s available to you.

 4. Prioritize Crops That Can Handle Some Crowding

-There are crops that get stressed at the first signs of overcrowding, and then there are crops that will bear productively even if you plant them a bit too close together.
+Some crops get stressed at the first signs of overcrowding.
+Then there are crops that will bear productively even if you plant them a bit too close together.

-For example, pole beans can handle being planted almost on top of each other without sacrificing much in the way of productivity.
+For example, you can plant pole beans almost on top of each other without sacrificing much in the way of productivity.

 5. Familiarize Yourself With Crop Varieties That Will Grow Well in Containers

 There are many shallow-rooted crops such as herbs, blueberries, and strawberries that can flourish in containers.
 Planting these can maximize your growing space significantly.
-You can place pots filled with food crops on kitchen countertops, in window boxes, and on porches.
-This solution is also ideal for helping your plants to avoid soil contamination from neighboring sources outside your control.
+For example, you can place pots filled with food crops on kitchen countertops, in window boxes, and on porches.
+This solution is also ideal for helping your plants to avoid soil contamination from neighboring sources.

 6. Prioritize Crops With Quick Planting-to-Harvest Turnaround Times

 There are radish and pak choi varieties that are ready for harvesting within about a month of germination.
-Plant these instead of vegetables that take 2-3 months to mature, and you’ll be able to harvest 2-3 times more food from the same amount of growing space.
+Plant these instead of vegetables that take 2-3 months to mature.
+As a result, you’ll be able to harvest 2-3 times more food from the same amount of growing space.

 These 6 suggestions will give you workable ideas for overcoming the most common

 challenges presented to gardeners who want to grow food crops in an urban environment.
-Implementing these suggestions will help you be more successful at growing food even if your garden space is extremely limited.
+Implementing these suggestions will help you succeed at growing food even if you have very little garden space.

 Guest Post Author Bio: Bob Gorman is a freelance writer from Melbourne, who likes writing articles that cover environment and sustainability-related topics.
 He has written numerous articles and contributed to several other blogs.
 When he is not writing, he enjoys spending time on the beach with his family.